SwiftStudies/Swift-2.2-to-3.0-RegEx/README.md

 These have been listed in order you should apply (for example, the more complex c-style for loop replacements first, before you get to simpler uses of ++ and --.

-If you have any improvements or additions, please fork and create a pull request.
+**If you have any fixes, improvements or additions, please fork and create a pull request.
 I would love to receive other contributions.
+If you are not a RegEx guru, then please raise issues using the GitHub system.**

 ## Replacing standard 'less-than' C-style for loops
 Regular Expression: `for[ \t]+var[ \t]+(i)[ \t]*=[ \t]*([\d]+|[:alnum:]+)[ \t]*;[ \t]*\1[ \t]*<[ \t]*([\d]+|[:alnum:]+)[ \t]*;[ \t]*\1\+\+`